buildpacks/community/ROADMAP.md

 * Owner: @natalieparellano
 * Links: [RFC](https://github.com/buildpacks/rfcs/blob/main/text/0105-dockerfiles.md), [tracking issue](https://github.com/buildpacks/rfcs/issues/224)

-This started out as [Stack Buildpacks](https://github.com/buildpacks/rfcs/blob/main/text/0069-stack-buildpacks.md) and now Dockerfile Extensions.
+This started out as [Stack Buildpacks](https://github.com/buildpacks/rfcs/blob/main/text/0069-stack-buildpacks.md) and is now Dockerfile Extensions.
 Significant work has already been done on this feature over the last year.
 This roadmap item is about seeing this work through with releasing phase 3 in both `lifecycle` and `pack`.

 ## Remove Stacks & Mixins
 * Owner: @jkutner